 At present it is possible to construct the following types of primitives:

+- Cylinder,

-- Cylinder, - Cone/Truncated cone,
+- Cone/Truncated cone,

 - Sphere,

 - Plane,

-- Torus,
+- · Torus,

-- Freeform patch.
+- Box.

 A torus is a donut-like figure, which is determined by the radii of its outer and inner circumferences: major and minor radii, respectively.